RiboswitchClassifier/RiboswitchClassification/README.md

 # RiboswitchClassification

 [riboflow](https://test.pypi.org/project/riboflow/) is a python package for classifying putative riboswitch sequences into one of 24 classes with > 99% accuracy.
 It is based on a [tensorflow](https://www.tensorflow.org) deep learning model. ``riboflow`` has been tested using ``Python 3.5.2``.
+The pip package was derived from this source code.
+This source code of ``rnnApp.py`` and ``cnnApp.py`` can easily be altered to help acheive better accuracy when the riboswitch labels change or the number of labels increase / decrease when constructing the dataset, by changing the number of NN layers, hyperparameters.

 Datasets, Models, Utility Files
 ------------